When you have a brand new baby at home, there will be a lot of things to take care of.

 This is where there are many different schools of thought, so you should probably follow your doctor’s advice, but I will list the options below.

-It used to be recommended to use alcohol to clean the stump, and to do it four times a day!
+It was recommended in the past to use alcohol to clean the stump, and to do it four times a day!
 However, the American Academy of Pediatrics recently changed their recommendations, as they found alcohol can irritate the skin, delay healing, and there was no evidence that it decreased the risk of infection.

 Mayoclinic.org says that if the stump is dirty or sticky, you can clean it with plain water, and dry it by holding a clean absorbent cloth around it, or fan it with a piece of paper.